Collective for Research and Training on

 Policy Outlook: Lebanon's New Political Moment

-mounting political tensions in Lebanon after the assassination of
+"In the wake of mounting political tensions in Lebanon after the assassination of

 former prime minister Rafiq Hariri, Julia Choucair, the Carnegie Endowment's